jinghuichen/Focused-Flip-Federated-Backdoor-Attack/README.md

 ## Prerequisites

-- Python (3.8+, required)
+- Python (3.8+, is a must)
 - Pytorch (1.11)
 - CUDA (1.10+)

-- small other packages (just conda install or pip install)
+- some other packages (just conda install or pip install)

 ## Step to run
 1. get into the directory `/Focused-Flip-Federated-Backdoor-Attack`